mola/coding_guidelines/cxx/style_guide.md

 #### Use Doxygen For Documentation Comments

-- Header files should be documented **properly** with Doxygen comments.
+- Header files should **always** be documented **properly** with Doxygen comments.
 This helps other people to figure out the use of the interface without reading the actual implementation.
 - Doxygen comments are prefixed with **three slashes** (`///`)
 - Use Latex-style `\` instead of Javadoc-style `@` for Doxygen commands.
 - The first line should be a single-line short sentence providing a summary of